 The Municipal SWPPP Inspection Program is designed to assist Prince George’s County’s municipalities who own industrial facilities in meeting the mandates of the Maryland Department of Environment’s (MDE) permit entitled the “NPDES General Discharge Permit for Stormwater Discharges Associated with Industrial Activity”.
 All holders of the NPDES “Industrial Permit” are required to develop and implement SWPPPs.
 DoE compiles SWPPP implementation progress and reports annually to Maryland Department of the Environment.

-DoE has developed SWPPPs for the 9 municipalities in Prince George’s County.
+DoE has developed SWPPPs for the 9 Municipality owned facilities in Prince George’s County.
 Through technical and inspection assistance, the Municipal SWPPP Inspection Program additionally supports municipal industrial facilities in reducing their environmental impact.
 DoE compiles SWPPP implementation progress reports annually to send to MDE.

-Municipalities Included in the Municipal SWPPP Program
+There are currently 9 Municipalities Included in the Municipal SWPPP Program:

-Why Some Municipalities Are Not Included in this Program
+Why Some Municipalities Are Not Included in this Program?

-Must have an NPDES Phase II General Permit, this permit is for all municipalities with populations greater than 1,000 and less than 100,000
+- Must have an NPDES Phase II General Permit, this permit is for all municipalities with populations greater than 1,000 and less than 100,000

-Must own property that MDE regulates as industrial facilities
+- Must own property that MDE regulates as industrial facilities

 The City of Bowie maintains its own NPDES permits.
 Regulatory information is found on MDE’s website.